 On the top face of the Amazon Echo Dot are four buttons with tactile markings.
 Each of them are described below.

 - circle with slash: This button looks like a circle with a slash down the center, and this mutes the speaker's microphone.
 Any attempts to talk to your speaker or to someone through a call on your speaker will not work, unless your microphone is unmuted.
-You can easily distinguish if your microphone is muted or unmuted by hearing a high thunk for unmuted, and a low thunk for muted.
+You can easily distinguish if your microphone is muted or unmuted by hearing a high tone for unmuted, and a low tone for muted.

 - Dot: This button looks like a button with a dot in the middle.
 This is the microphone button, which activates Alexa on the speaker.
 Not only does this activate Alexa, but it also acts as a setup button if you've not set up your Amazon Echo Dot yet.